2023 Best Value Anthropology Schools in North Carolina

 Top 10 Best Anthropology Schools

 Our 2023 rankings named Western Carolina University the best value school in North Carolina for anthropology students.
-Located in the distant town of Cullowhee, WCU is a public school with a large student population.
+Located in the town of Cullowhee, WCU is a public school with a large student population.

-Read full report on Anthropology at Western Carolina University
+Full Anthropology at Western Carolina University Report

 UNC Chapel Hill not only placed well in our value ranking, but it is also #4 on our Best Anthropology Schools in North Carolina list.

-The excellent programs at University of North Carolina at Charlotte helped the school earn the #3 place on this year’s ranking of the best anthropology schools in North Carolina.
-Located in the large city of Charlotte, UNC Charlotte is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend University of North Carolina at Charlotte.
+It ranked #3 on our 2023 Best Value Anthropology Schools in North Carolina list.
+Located in the city of Charlotte, UNC Charlotte is a public college with a fairly large student population.

-UNC Charlotte undergraduate students pay an average of $7,188 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at UNC Charlotte are $7,188 a year.
 While working on their degree, anthropology majors at UNC Charlotte accumulate an average of around $27,000 in student debt.

-Read full report on Anthropology at North Carolina State University
+Full Anthropology at North Carolina State University Report

-As a testament to the quality of education it offers, Appalachian State also is in the top 10% of our Best Anthropology Schools in North Carolina ranking.
+In addition to its great value ranking, Appalachian State is in the top 10% of all schools on our Best Anthropology Schools in North Carolina list.

-University of North Carolina at Wilmington came in at #6 in this year’s edition of the Best Value Anthropology Schools in North Carolina ranking.
-UNCW is a fairly large public school located in the midsize city of Wilmington.
+University of North Carolina at Wilmington landed the #6 spot in the 2023 rankings for the best value anthropology programs.
+UNCW is a large public school located in the midsize city of Wilmington.

 In-state tuition fees for undergraduate students at UNCW are $7,238 per year.
 On average, anthropology graduates from UNCW take out $20,500 in student loans while working on their degree.